SimonBnt/VaeVictis_game/Readme.md

 Each monster has its preferred habitat and active time: some love sunny days, others lurk in dark forests at night, while some crawl through rainy swamps.
 It’s up to you to track them down, defeat them, and harvest their precious materials.

-Every monster drops mana fragments (with value depending on their rank), along with various components you can either sell or use to upgrade your equipment.
+Every monster drops mana fragments (with value depending on their rank, use it to reload your lantern), along with various components you can either sell or use to upgrade your equipment.
 Sometimes they’ll also drop useful items like potions or whetstones for sharpening your weapon.

 If you’re lucky, you might even find a chest on a defeated monster… but beware of mimics!